sebahu/sebahu.github.io/index.md

 variation, and from various molecular and cellular profiling technologies, to monitor the diverse cellular components.

+### Conceptual and methodological connections between evolutionary biology and systems biology.

 <p align='center'>
 	<img src="../img/Figure-evolutionary-systems-biology.png" alt='Overview of evolutionary and systems biology'>
 </p>

+ Mutations, natural selection, and genetic drift shape the distribution of alleles in a population.
+The Hardy-Weinberg law, a seminal theoretical result in evolutionary biology, states that in absense of these driving forces and without migration the genotype and allele frequences in a population remain constant.
+Systems biology focuses on cellular networks in an individual by employing phenotyping technologies across different temporal and spacial scales.

 ## News
 The page has been started!